qstommyshu/grind/day02/README.md

                 l += 1
         return res
 ```
+</details>

+Notes:
 I was thinking about modifying the array in place initially, but then I see an answer returns a new array, everything became easy since then.
-</details>

 ## 209. Minimum Size Subarray Sum
 One of the solution idea of this question is to use sliding window.
 Initialize a pointer as the left boundary of the sliding window and a pointer as the right boundary of the sliding window.
-Move the right pointer, mean while check the subarry sum and update the minimum subarray sum.
+Move the right pointer, meanwhile check the subarray sum and update the minimum subarray sum.
 And shrink the left pointer if current subarray sum is larger than the target.

 <details>
 <summary>Python Solution</summary>